 A reputation that is definitely a reality when one looks at the local water banks, the riverside parks, the bike paths, the sports facilities, the community urban gardens, the city parks and recreation, tranquillity...

 The Bois-de-Saraguay in Cartierville provides an overview of the quality of the environment that once existed along the banks of the Rivière-des-Prairies, while l'Île-de-la-Visitation in Ahuntsic provides the possibility to observe a wide variety of birds and aquatic wildlife.

 Two nature-parks that are must-see destinations in all four seasons, for a change of scenery or to appreciate the nature with its abundant flora, wide variety of trees, large assortment of birds, snowy paths, clean water...

 The borough offers a large variety of urban parks and, the whole borough is secure.
-The residents feel safe in their respective neighbourhood where an interesting variety of residential and commercial variety can be found.
+The residents feel safe in their respective area where an interesting variety of residential and commercial variety can be found.

 Ahuntsic is typically "montrealais" with its cottages, bungalows and duplex, while Cartierville offers a larger proportion of bigger buildings such as triplex, quadruplex and apartment towers.

 The predominance of trees and green spaces on most residential streets, combined to the vitality of the local commercial areas, largely contribute to the quality of life of the residents.